pandammonium/blipper-widget/readme.txt

 This plug-in is loosely based on [BlipPress](https://wordpress.org/plugins/blippress/) by [Simon Blackbourne](https://mobile.twitter.com/lumpysimon).
 I very much appreciate having his work to guide me with the use of [the Blipfoto API](https://www.blipfoto.com/developer/api).

-I also used the excellent [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) plugin to guide me with how to implement the settings page and the widget back-end.
+I used the excellent [Rotating Tweets](https://wordpress.org/plugins/rotatingtweets/) plugin to guide me with how to implement not only the settings page and the widget back-end but also the shortcode.

 In addition, I used [WP-Spamshield](https://wordpress.org/plugins/wp-spamshield/) as a model of how to implement uninstallation code.